vapppu/ajanvaraus/README.md

 ## Why?

-AJANVARAUS booking system is being created specifically for a tool of study coordinators in the Sibelius Academy.
+AJANVARAUS booking system is being created specifically for a tool of study coordinators.
 I wanted to create a simple "no-nonsense" tool that works for creating booking calendars for study guidance sessions.
 These tools do exist already online, but none of them so far have exactly the features I would like them to have.

 ## Technologies